Module: OmniAuth::Identity::Models::Sequel

 # Both the where and filter methods filter the dataset by modifying the dataset's WHERE clause.

-# Both accept a wide variety of input formats, which are passed as arguments below.
+# Both accept a wide variety of input formats.

 # See: https://sequel.jeremyevans.net/rdoc/files/doc/querying_rdoc.html#label-Filters